This post may contain affiliate links, which means I receive a commission if you choose to purchase through links I provide.

 I purchased my products directly from Nécessaire since they were running a special.
 I was able to get a travel set of the body products for free as long as I purchased one item.
 That meant I was able to try the body wash, exfoliator, serum, lotion, and body oil for $35.
 If I had to purchase the full size of each product, the cost would have been $115!

 Of all the products that I tried, I enjoyed The Body Exfoliator and The Body Oil the most.
 I also feel like they were the best value.
-The Body Lotion was nice, but I am not compelled to pay $25 for the full size.
+The Body Lotion was nice, but I am not compelled to pay the full price.

 I will use the rest of the exfoliator, serum, lotion, and body oil.
 However, I will be passing The Body Wash on to someone that will enjoy the scent.